Find out what you must show on forms P11D and P11D(b) to declare your company's expenses, benefits and Class 1A National Insurance contributions.

 A loan made by a person other than the employer may in some cases fall within the rules of Part 7A ITEPA 2003 on employment income provided through third party arrangements and PAYE will apply to these amounts.

-Read paragraph 1.26 of the 480 expenses and benefits guide for further information.
+Read paragraph 1.14 to 1.21 of the 480 expenses and benefits guide for further information.